japila-books/apache-spark-internals/docs/shuffle/SortShuffleWriter.md

   records: Iterator[Product2[K, V]]): Unit
 ----

-write creates an shuffle:ExternalSorter.md[ExternalSorter] based on the shuffle:spark-shuffle-BaseShuffleHandle.md#dependency[ShuffleDependency] (of the <<handle, BaseShuffleHandle>>), namely the rdd:ShuffleDependency.md#mapSideCombine[Map-Size Partial Aggregation] flag.
+write creates an ExternalSorter.md[ExternalSorter] based on the spark-shuffle-BaseShuffleHandle.md#dependency[ShuffleDependency] (of the <<handle, BaseShuffleHandle>>), namely the [Map-Size Partial Aggregation](../rdd/ShuffleDependency.md#mapSideCombine) flag.
 The ExternalSorter uses the aggregator and keyOrdering when the flag is enabled.

-write requests the ExternalSorter to shuffle:ExternalSorter.md#insertAll[inserts all the records].
+write requests the ExternalSorter to [inserts all the records](ExternalSorter.md#insertAll).

-write requests the <<shuffleBlockResolver, IndexShuffleBlockResolver>> for a shuffle:IndexShuffleBlockResolver.md#getDataFile[shuffle output file] (for the shuffle and the <<mapId, map>> IDs) and creates a temporary file alongside the shuffle output file (in the same directory).
+write requests the <<shuffleBlockResolver, IndexShuffleBlockResolver>> for a IndexShuffleBlockResolver.md#getDataFile[shuffle output file] (for the shuffle and the <<mapId, map>> IDs) and creates a temporary file alongside the shuffle output file (in the same directory).

 write creates a storage:BlockId.md#ShuffleBlockId[ShuffleBlockId] (for the shuffle and the <<mapId, map>> IDs).

-write requests ExternalSorter to shuffle:ExternalSorter.md#writePartitionedFile[write all the records (previously inserted in) into the temporary partitioned file in the disk store].
+write requests ExternalSorter to ExternalSorter.md#writePartitionedFile[write all the records (previously inserted in) into the temporary partitioned file in the disk store].
 ExternalSorter returns the length of every partition.

-write requests <<shuffleBlockResolver, IndexShuffleBlockResolver>> to shuffle:IndexShuffleBlockResolver.md#writeIndexFileAndCommit[write an index file and commit] (with the shuffle and the <<mapId, map>> IDs, the temporary shuffle output file).
+write requests <<shuffleBlockResolver, IndexShuffleBlockResolver>> to IndexShuffleBlockResolver.md#writeIndexFileAndCommit[write an index file and commit] (with the shuffle and the <<mapId, map>> IDs, the temporary shuffle output file).

 write creates a scheduler:MapStatus.md[MapStatus] (with the storage:BlockManager.md#shuffleServerId[location of the shuffle server] that serves the shuffle files and the sizes of the shuffle partitions).
 The `MapStatus` is later available as the <<mapStatus, mapStatus>> internal attribute.